orkes-io/docs/docs/reference-docs/dynamic-task.md

 ## Common Errors

-If the incorrect task name or the task that doesn't exist is provided then the workflow fails and we get the error `"Invalid task specified.
+If the incorrect task name or the task that doesn't exist is provided, then the workflow fails and we get the error `"Invalid task specified.
 Cannot find task by name in the task definitions."`

-If the null reference is provided in the task name then also the workflow fails and we get the error `"Cannot map a dynamic task based on the parameter and input.
+If the null reference is provided in the task name, then also the workflow fails, and we get the error `"Cannot map a dynamic task based on the parameter and input.
 Parameter= taskToExecute, input= {taskToExecute=null}"`